Daelyte/Daelyte/README.md

 - 🔄 **Earned Security** — The messy work of rewiring attachment patterns
 - 💎 **Showing Up Anyway** — Building trust through consistent presence

-*"The breakthrough isn't the end—it's the beginning.
-This is the story of what comes after: the messy, unglamorous work of earning secure attachment one moment at a time, when your nervous system still remembers being cold."*

 → [Read The Forgotten Winter](https://jmfg.ca/stories/night-of-whispers-4)

 ---